-The Corporation has strategically decided for the long term that the percentage of the portfolio dedicated to legacy projects (i.e. over \$10 million in combined principal value) will be reduced over the next year to instead focus on its rural residential and residential construction core business.
-Currently, there is one last large development legacy project remaining in Residential Developments.
-As at June 30, 2023, loans reported in this category represented 19.8% of the mortgage loan portfolio which is up slightly from 17.3% as at December 31, 2022.
-As at December 31, 2021, there were two outstanding legacy projects in the mortgage portfolio while as at December 31, 2022 there was one outstanding residential development with 4 related loans that have a total principal value of \$13.6 million.
-As at June 30, 2023 the same residential development with 4 related loans was outstanding with a total principal value of \$14.1 million and is included in stage 3 with an expected credit loss provision of \$6.0 million (as restated).
-The total principal amount increased from December 2022 to June 2023 because of legal fees incurred related to impairment status of the loans and funds advanced to the Borrower in order to pay property taxes.
-The Corporation is actively working with the borrower to severe and sell the underlying real estate properties in order to discharge these loans.
+The Corporation has strategically decided for the long term that the percentage of the portfolio dedicated to residential legacy developments (i.e. over \$10 million in combined principal value) will be reduced over the next year to instead focus on its rural residential and residential construction core business.
+Currently, there is one last large legacy development legacy project remaining in Residential Developments.
+As at September 30, 2023, loans reported in this category represented 18.5% of the mortgage loan portfolio which is up from 17.3% as at December 31, 2022.
+As at December 31, 2021, there were two outstanding residential legacy developments in the mortgage portfolio while as at December 31, 2022 there was one outstanding residential legacy development with 4 related loans that have a total principal value of \$13.6 million.
+As at September 30, 2023 the same residential development with 4 related loans was outstanding with a total principal value of \$14.1 million, accrued interest of \$4.5 million and is included in stage 3 with an expected credit loss provision of \$6.4 million (as restated).
+The total principal amount increased from December 2022 to September 2023 because of legal fees incurred related to impairment status of the loans and funds advanced to the Borrower in order to pay property taxes.
+The Corporation is actively working with the borrower to sell the underlying real estate properties in order to discharge these loans.
 The expected credit loss provision is subject to significant estimation and actual results could differ from these estimates and judgements.